varunjoshua/ScalerDSML_PortfolioProject-ProductSalesPrediction/README.md

 # Scaler DSML Product Sales Forecasting

-This repository contains a comprehensive solution for multi-model, multi-entity sales and orders forecasting, built as part of a Data Science & Machine Learning (DSML) project for Scaler.
-It features an interactive Streamlit app, robust forecasting pipelines, and a detailed analysis of sales data across a company and its regions.
+This repository is an attempt to build a multi-model, multi-entity sales and orders forecasting, built as part of a Data Science & Machine Learning (DSML) project for Scaler.
+It features an interactive Streamlit app, forecasting pipelines, and an analysis of sales data across a company and its regions.

 ---